-Cross-Line Detector (advanced Visitors Counter)
+Cross-Line Detector (advanced Visitors Counter, or Tripwire)

 Generally, security is particularly concerned with entrance and exit points for the guarded area, since those are easier to keep under surveillance than an entire perimeter and provide the most traffic.
 A particularly wide-spread method is setting lines across doorways or narrow corridors to control the number of people crossing them (or across driveways and lanes for cars) – a simple traffic counter.
 The method allows to both protect the area from unwanted visitors and collect statistical data, which is what makes it so popular.
 We’ve mentioned the topic while dealing with “Visitors Counter”, because it functions in a similar fashion.
 However, there are more intricate ways the same method can be applied, where this module may lack the ability to distinguish directions of line crossing.
 One has to admit that more often than not someone entering the area demands more attention that somebody leaving.
 This is where another module comes into play – “Cross-Line Detector”.

 This module is sometimes also called a ‘tripwire’ for it basically does the same – detects someone crossing a line.

 The main principle behind its work is that it gets information about objects that fit the designated size in the camera’s field of view or looks for them itself.
 “Cross-Line Detector” checks whether any of those objects crossed any of the lines in the right direction.